andyw8/rubymotion_app_template/README.md

 ## MVC Example

 I have included a simple Model-View-Controller example, highlighting how the controller should act as a mediator, passing any model data into the constructor of the view.
-Views should not direclty access model data.
+Views should not directly access model data.

 ## Frank